pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 [OPTIONAL SAVE: This next fight has a decent chance to die, and reviving will lose red bar so saving is advised]

 **Blackbelt:**
-- X Acc, HD, Blizz, HD
+- X Acc + HD
+- Blizz
+- HD

 Leave the gym to reset the trainer